Christine Beshar

-Christine Beshar (November 6, 1929 – January 11, 2018) was an American lawyer who specialized in estate law and trusts.
+Christine Beshar (née von Wedemeyer; November 6, 1929 – January 11, 2018) was an American lawyer who specialized in estate law and trusts.
 She was the first woman to become a partner at the firm Cravath, Swaine & Moore.
 She successfully proposed that the firm open an on-site daycare facility for employees in 1989, a first for a major New York law firm.
 Beshar was born in Germany and attended Smith College on a Fulbright scholarship.
 She passed the New York bar exam despite never attending law school.

 Early life and education

 Christine Luise Luitgarde Annette von Wedemeyer was born in Patzig, Germany, on November 6, 1929, to Prussian farmers Ruth von Kleist-Retzow and Hans von Wedemeyer.
 Her father died in World War II.
 She attended the University of Hamburg in 1951 and the University of Tübingen in 1952.
 She was awarded a Fulbright scholarship and attended Smith College in the United States, earning a bachelor's degree in 1953.